alisktl/temporal-java-examples/core/external-microservice/README.md

 - **Temporal Server**: Temporal's local development server for running workflows.

 ## Project Overview
-### 1. PurchaseFruitsWorkflow
+### 1. GreetingWorkflow
-This is the main workflow that orchestrates the execution of fruit ordering activities.
-It processes a shopping list and delegates tasks to the appropriate activities to order the fruits.
+This is the main workflow that orchestrates the execution of greeting and farewell activities.
+It processes a user's name and delegates tasks to the appropriate activities to fetch personalized greetings and farewells from an external microservice.

-### 2. OrderFruitsActivities
+### 2. GreetingActivities
-This interface defines the activities that the `PurchaseFruitsWorkflow` relies on.
+This interface defines the activities that the `GreetingWorkflow` relies on.
 Activities are the actual units of work that run outside the workflow's context.
-For this example, `OrderFruitsActivities` contains methods to order different fruits:
+For this example, `GreetingActivities` contains methods to interact with the external microservice:

-- `orderApples(int amount)`: Orders a specified amount of apples.
-- `orderBananas(int amount)`: Orders a specified amount of bananas.
-- `orderCherries(int amount)`: Orders a specified amount of cherries.
-- `orderOranges(int amount)`: Orders a specified amount of oranges.
+- `greetInSpanish(String name)`: Fetches a personalized greeting in Spanish for the provided name.
+- `farewellInSpanish(String name)`: Fetches a personalized farewell in Spanish for the provided name.

-The `OrderFruitsActivitiesImpl` class provides the implementation for these activities.
+The `GreetingActivitiesImpl` class provides the implementation for these activities.

 ## Setup and Running the Example